-- not related to trauma, food allergies or other illness
+- not related to trauma, food allergies, or other illness

 SOS APPROACH TO FEEDING

 Lisa Klein is also trained in The SOS (Sequential Oral Sensory) Approach to Feeding program.
-The SOS Approach is an effective way to address problematic feeding behaviors in a variety of settings and populations.
+The SOS Approach is an effective way to address problematic feeding behaviors in various settings and populations.
 Parents and caregivers of children who will not eat are faced with a difficult and often puzzling challenge.
 Because the interplay between weight gain and a child’s experience with food can be complicated, there is rarely an easy solution when a feeding problem arises.

 The SOS Approach uses a trans-disciplinary team approach that assesses the “whole child”: organ systems, muscles, development sensory, oral-motor, learning/behavior, cognition, nutrition, and environment.

-The SOS Approach focuses on increasing a child’s comfort level by exploring and learning about the different properties of food and allows a child to interact with food in a playful, non-stressful way, beginning with the ability to tolerate the food in the room and in front of him/her; then moving on to touching, kissing, and eventually tasting and eating foods.
+The SOS Approach focuses on increasing a child’s comfort level by exploring and learning about the different properties of food and allows a child to interact with food in a playful, non-stressful way, beginning with the ability to tolerate the food in the room and front of him/her; then moving on to touching, kissing, and eventually tasting and eating foods.